-Oil Falls as Coronavirus Hits Demand; OPEC+ Considers Deeper Cuts - Oil & Gas 360
+Oil falls as coronavirus hits demand; OPEC+ considers deeper cuts - Oil & Gas 360

-U.S. West Texas Intermediate crude CLc1 fell 10 cents to $51.46 after hitting a session low of $50.42, also the lowest since January last year.
+U.S. West Texas Intermediate (WTI) crude CLc1 fell 58 cents to $50.98 after hitting a session low of $50.42, also the lowest since January last year.

-As the coronavirus outbreak hit fuel demand in China, the world’s biggest crude oil importer, refiner Sinopec Corp told its facilities to cut throughput this month by about 600,000 barrels per day, or 12%, the steepest cut in more than a decade.
+As the coronavirus outbreak hit fuel demand in China, the world’s biggest crude oil importer, refiner Sinopec Corp (0386.HK) told its facilities to cut throughput this month by about 600,000 barrels per day (bpd), or 12%, the steepest cut in more than a decade.

 Independent refineries in Shandong province, which collectively import about a fifth of China’s crude, cut output by 30-50% in a little more than a week, executives and analysts said.

-The Organization of the Petroleum Exporting Countries and its allies, a group known as OPEC+, are considering a further 500,000 bpd cut to their oil output, two OPEC sources and a third industry source told Reuters.
+The Organization of the Petroleum Exporting Countries (OPEC) and its allies, a group known as OPEC+, are considering a further 500,000 bpd cut to their oil output, three OPEC sources and an industry source told Reuters.

+The Wall Street Journal reported that another option being considered would involve a temporary cut of 1 million bpd by Saudi Arabia to jolt oil markets.

 The OPEC+ group is also considering holding a ministerial meeting over Feb.
 14-15, one of the OPEC sources said, ahead of a previously scheduled March meeting.